Similarities and Difference between Java and C++

 Similarities between Java and C++

-Below is the illustration of how Java and C++ code are executed:
+Below is the illustration of how Java and C++ codes are executed:

 Below is the table which shows the features supported and not supported by both the programming languages:

-- Application: Both C++ and Java have vast areas of application.
-Below is the applicationd of both the languages:
+Applications: Both C++ and Java have vast areas of application.
+Below are the applications of both languages:

-- For fast exection C++ is majorly used in Game Development.
+- For fast execution, C++ is majorly used in Game Development.

-- Google Chromium browser, file system, cluster data processing are all written in C++.
+- Google Chromium browser, file system, and cluster data processing are all written in C++.

-- Adobe Premier, Photoshop and Illustrator these popular application are scripted in C++.
+- Adobe Premiere, Photoshop, and Illustrator; these popular applications are scripted in C++.

-- Advance Computations and Graphics- real-time physical simulations, high-performance image processing.
+- Advanced Computations and Graphics- real-time physical simulations, high-performance image processing.

-- C++ also used in many advanced medical equipments like MRI machines, etc.
+- C++ is also used in many advanced types of medical equipment like MRI machines, etc.

 - Desktop GUI Applications development.

 - Android and Mobile application development.

 - Applications of Java are in embedded technologies like SIM cards, disk players, TV, etc.

 - Java EE (Enterprise Edition) provides an API and runtime environment for running large enterprise software.

 - Network Applications and Web services like Internet connection, Web App Development.

 Environment: C++ is a Platform dependent while Java is a platform-independent programming language.
 We have to write and run C++ code on the same platform.
 Java has the WORA (Write Once and Run Everywhere) feature by which we can write our code in one platform once and we can run the code anywhere.